IBM/model-recycling/index.md

 This site presents a dynamic view of the best models to choose, given that you chose the model's size and architecture.
 We rank finetuned models found in HuggingFace per architecture.
-We efficiently check each model and test the best by full finetuning over 36 target tasks.</p>
+We efficiently check each model and test the best by full finetuning over 36 target tasks.

 Currently: the best RoBERTa-base models are:
 </br>

 ROBERTA_MODELS_SHORT